BestGuide is reader supported and may earn affiliate commission. Learn More.

 Final Verdict

 SureCam is an excellent choice for fleets that prioritize video evidence above all else.
 It is particularly strong if you already use a telematics system like Geotab and want to add video capabilities without switching platforms.
-While it may lack the massive, all-encompassing ecosystem of some competitors on its own, its integration capabilities and affordable entry point make it a smart investment for risk reduction.
+While it may lack the massive, all-encompassing ecosystem of some competitors on its own, its Geotab Marketplace Premier Partner status, affordable entry point, and 10+ years of operating history (originally as Intelligent Telematics in the U.K. starting 2014) make it a smart investment for risk reduction in the SMB and mid-market fleet segments.

 However, if you need a single hardware unit that handles ELD compliance, navigation, and video all in one proprietary tablet, you might want to explore other options.
 To find the perfect fit for your specific needs, check our buyers guide for the best fleet tracking companies.